Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 With global **AI investment** projected to reach **$200 billion by 2025**[^14] and AI expected to **contribute $15.7 trillion to the global economy** by 2030[^15], its influence will extend from macroeconomic growth to granular operational efficiencies.
 Goldman Sachs Research estimates AI could **boost** global labor **productivity by over 1% annually** in the decade following widespread adoption, with **U.S. AI-related investment peaking at 2.5–4% of GDP**.

-# Centralisation problem and AI’s susceptibility
+# Centralisation Problem and AI's Susceptibility

 However this Cambrian explosion of **AI-driven innovation paradoxically unfolds under the shadow of an emerging oligopoly**, a wider problem thwarting the whole digital space.